KErez/yassi/README.md

   yassi.communicate('userType', 'changeUserType', ['user', currentUser]);
 }
 ```
-The `communicate` function takes one of the stored properties name of the owner as first argument, it want to communicate with (thus it could be any other name such as `firstName`/`lastName`/`birthDate`).
+The `communicate` function takes the following arguments:
+1. The owner's stored property name in which we like to communicate with (note it could be any other name declared on the owner such as `firstName`/`lastName`/`birthDate`).
-It takes the name of the owner's endpoint (i.e. the name of the function) that we like to execute.
+1. The name of the owner's endpoint that we like to execute meaning the name of the function declared by `@endpoint`.
-And the expected argument the function need as input.
+1. The expected arguments the function need as input.

-The control of what is bean done is still at the hand of the owner.
+Note that the control of what is bean done is still at the hand of the owner.
 ## API
 * <strong>@yassit(name: string)</strong> - prefixed on a class's property that you like to add it's values to the store upon instantiation
 * <strong>yassi.yassit(name: string, owner?: any, name?: string)</strong> - without annotation the `owner` and `name` are object and it's property in correspond that we like to store